najafian-lab/fpw-dl-v1/README.md

 ## Viewing the results
 ### Segmentation Masks
-In the `--bulk` report each folder inside the input folder is treated as a single biopsy, and predicted masks are outputed to each biopsy folder.
-For example, `dataset/fabry/15-0079/prediction` will contain all of the `.tiff` layered segmentation masks for that biopsy.
+In the `--bulk` report each folder inside the input folder is treated as a single biopsy, and predicted masks are outputed with a similar biopsy name in the `output` folder.
+For example, `output/fabry/15-0079/prediction` will contain all of the `.tiff` layered segmentation masks for that biopsy.

 ### Vision results
 The `analysis.py` script will produce the layered segmentation masks and also process the output of the masks.
 The script will process the membrane edge and slits to generate an estimate of the FPW.
-All of the processed FPW estimate results are going to be located in the `dataset/fabry/prediction` and `dataset/normal/prediction` folders in a spreadsheet called `bulk_report.xlsx`, only if the bulk flag - as described below, - is specified.
-Finally, more descriptive file by file measurements are in each of the individual biopsy folders, such as `dataset/fabry/15-0079/prediction`, where there will be a `report.xlsx`.
+All of the processed FPW estimate results are going to be located in the `output/fabry` and `output/normal` folders in a spreadsheet called `bulk_report.xlsx`, only if the bulk flag - as described below, - is specified and the same output folder usage is used as above.
+Finally, more descriptive file by file measurements are in each of the individual biopsy folders, such as `output/fabry/15-0079/prediction`, where there will be a `report.xlsx`.

 ### Bulk flag
 The `--bulk` flag will indicate each folder inside the input folder, like `dataset/fabry`, is going to be a biopsy.
 Without this flag the analysis script will assume the input folder is a single biopsy.
-This flag will also generate a `bulk_report.xlsx` inside the prediction folder, which will show the global results for each biopsy.
+This flag will also generate a `output/fabry/bulk_report.xlsx` inside the prediction folder, which will show the global results for each biopsy.

 ### Preview flag
 Using the `--preview` flag when processing with `analysis.py` will show previews of the segmentation masks and vision processing results.
 Please see the `ilog` function in `analysis.py` if you wish to save the results to a file location.